ebi-uniprot/uniprot-website/upcoming-features.md

 - The website is not responsive yet, and best viewed on laptop/desktops with a resolution above 1024x768px until then.
 - Only "modern" browsers such as Chrome, Firefox, Safari, Edge, etc... are supported.
 Internet Explorer is not supported.

+## Performance
+- There is a known issue with response caching (at the traffic manager level), meaning searches are not performing as quickly as they should be.
+We are working on a solution to this.

 ## Homepage